OctopusDeploy/OctoProduct/chapter1.md

 This example uses Google Cloud GKE clusters.
 From these two clusters we need to import the following into Octopus:

-* The username and password
+* The username and password.
-* The Kubernetes cluster endpoint
+* The Kubernetes cluster endpoint.
-* The Kubernetes cluster Certificate Authority (CA) certificate
+* The Kubernetes cluster Certificate Authority (CA) certificate.

 :::hint
 **Concept explanation: Certificate Authority**